sandstone-mc/sandstone-cli/README.md

   $ sand create PROJECT-NAME

 ARGUMENTS
   PROJECT-NAME  Name of the project folder.
-This is not the name of the data pack.
+This is not the name of the output pack(s).

 OPTIONS
   -c, --client-path=client-path  The client path to write packs at.
-  -d, --pack-name=pack-name      The name of the data pack.
+  -d, --pack-name=pack-name      The name of the pack(s).
   -h, --help                     show CLI help
   -n, --namespace=namespace      The default namespace that will be used.